utzig/mcuboot/boot/cypress/README.md

 Those are present as submodules.

-To retrive working environment, root repo has to be cloned recursively:
+To retrieve working environment, root repo has to be cloned recursively:

 __git clone --recursive https://github.com/JuulLabs-OSS/mcuboot.git__